With e-commerce continuing to grow at increased rates, warehouse space is in high demand.

 With hundreds of loading bay safety products on the market, this decision can feel overwhelming.
 To help make the product specification simple, we have put together 5 tips to help you select a loading bay safety system for a new warehouse build:

-1. Customer Service: Great customer service is essential when looking for any product specified into a project design.
+Great customer service is essential when looking for any product specified into a project design.
 Not only does the product you are looking to specify need to be of high quality but so do the people who you will be regularly interacting with and representing the product.
-It is important to select a product that is supported by a company and individuals who are considered experts.
+It is important to select a product that is supported by a company and individuals who are considered to be experts.
 Working with a team whose focus isn’t only on sales but who truly want to help you solve an issue you are experiencing makes all the difference.
-Choose a product that has the support of honest, trustworthy, and service oriented people behind it.
+Choose a product that has the support of honest, trustworthy, and service-oriented people behind it.

 We hope these 5 tips help you select a loading bay safety system to specify for your next warehouse project.

-If you have any questions, contact one of our Salvo loading bay safety experts.
+If you have any questions, contact one of our Salvo loading bay safety experts today.